Customised Options for Tooth Replacement

 - Alternative treatments: Depending on the space and support, your dentist may also discuss partial dentures or dental implants.

-Your dentist will recommend an approach that suits your oral health, goals, and how many teeth you need to replace.
+Your dentist will recommend an approach that suits your oral health needs and the number of teeth requiring replacement.

 How do I take care of a dental bridge?